 Gluten-Free Vegan Haggis with mashed potatoes, gravy and greenery is one of my all-time favourite comfort meals.
+Especially in January.
 It’s hearty, spicy and warming.
-Not just for Burns Night Supper, haggis is perfect for any winter (or summer) night.
+It’s not just for Burns Night Supper, haggis is perfect for any winter (or summer) night.
 If you can find gluten-free, vegan brown sauce it will make the meal complete.

 Perfect for Burns Night dinner with vegetables and gravy, as a baked potato filling or crumbled over salad leaves for a warm salad.

 I first had vegetarian haggis many, many (too many) years ago in Edinburgh.
 I loved it but have not had it for years.
-The fabulous MacSween’s haggis is vegan but not gluten free (so sad!) so I developed my own recipe.
+The fabulous MacSween’s haggis is vegan but not gluten free (alas!) so I developed my own recipe.

 This Gluten-Free Vegan Haggis is pretty quick and easy to prepare.
 You can bake it in one large loaf tin or individual moulds.
 It freezes well too.